slurpee159/5113056042_HW3/3/3-3/README.md

-# HW3: Machine Learning Comparisons and Visualizations
-This repository contains three tasks related to Support Vector Machines (SVM), Logistic Regression, and visualization techniques.

-## HW3-3: 2D Dataset with Non-Circular Distribution on Feature Plane
+## 3-3: 2D Dataset with Non-Circular Distribution on Feature Plane

 ### Question:
 How can we compare the decision boundaries of SVM and Logistic Regression on non-circular 2D datasets?